Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 Bellagio’s Fountains: Of course, no trip to Las Vegas would be complete without a photo of Bellagio’s iconic fountains.
 Dancing both day and night, the Fountains of Bellagio could be worth more than one stop.

-Wynn’s Floral Atrium: Wynn’s floral atrium is the first thing guests see when they enter the resort, and it’s stunning.
+Wynn’s Floral Atrium: It’s the first thing guests see when they enter the resort is stunning.

 Snap a photo in Paris: Paris’s exterior is photogenic from nearly every angle.
 Of course, a shot of the Eiffel Tower, balloon, and Arc du Triomphe are a must.
 Stop back in the evening to capture the Eiffel Tower light show.